Ranomics

 The Impact of Post-Translational Modifications in Mammalian Protein Production and Antibody Discovery

 After a protein is synthesized by the ribosome, the job is not done.
 The protein still has to undergo a series of chemical alterations known as post-translational modifications (PTMs).
-These modifications are not simple decorations.
-They are a fundamental layer of biological regulation that dictates a protein's structure, localization, activity, and ultimate fate.

 Understanding PTMs is essential for any protein engineer.
 These modifications can be the difference between a potent, stable therapeutic and a heterogeneous, ineffective, or even immunogenic product.